-

 Step 1: Creating search.XML file

-Click to view the image in it’s full size.
-Open notepad and copy-paste the following code snippet into it.
-Replace Site Name, Site Description, Favicon URL, yoursite.com with the actual values.
+Open any text editor and copy-paste the following code snippet into it.
+Replace Site Name, Site Description, Favicon URL, example.com with the actual values.
 Now save the file as search.xml

 Step 2: Upload the file to the root folder of your website